-- 1. Submit or provide on time the documents requested by the Financial Aid Office in order to complete the verification process.
-Required documents can be delivered via email, fax, mail, and/or personally to one of our officers. - The verification process is considered complete once the student submits all required information to the Financial Aid Office and the office certifies that there is no conflicting information and/or data.
-Once the process is completed, the student will be able to receive the offers and disbursements of aid for which he or she is eligible. - 2.
-Return any excess money received as a result of the verification process.
+Student Responsibility - Students are responsible for submitting or provide on time the documents requested by the Financial Aid Office in order to complete the verification process.
+Required documents can be provided via email, mail, DocuSign, student portal and/or personally to one of our officers.

+The verification process is considered to be completed once the student submits all required information to the Financial Aid Office and the office certifies that the information satisfactorily satisfies.
+Once the process is completed, the student will be able to receive the financial aid offer letter and disbursements of accepted aid for which he or she is eligible.